Advanced Tips for Choosing the Right Life Jacket

 READ THE LABEL

-- All life jackets that are USCG-approved have an approval number.
+• All USCG-approved life jackets include an approval number.
 Look for it to ensure your life jacket meets the law requirements and is safe.

-- You may see a new label on the inside of new life jackets with a performance-level icon.
-These are approved for use in the U.S. and Canada, whereas devices with the old labels continue to be approved in one country or the other, not both.
+• You may see a new label on the inside of new life jackets with a performance-level icon.
+The approved devices can be used in both the U.S. and Canada, while devices with older labels remain approved in only one country.

 RIGHT LIFE JACKET